 - Chrome for browsing, but I’m always in Safari and Firefox for quick looks at a site I’m working on

-- Adobe’s Browserlab and browserling for site testing
+- Adobe’s Browserlab [ed. note: shut down in 2013] and browserling for site testing

 - join.me — screensharing software perfect for training clients on their new sites